edmundho7/AirbnbSG_Prediction/README.md

 <img src = './images/scatter_fullmodel.png' width='400'><img src = './images/scatter_usermodel.png' width='400'>

-On average, the full feature model is able to predict the listings price within $14.8 of the actual price (or about 11.4%) for 70% of the listings while the production model is only able to predict listings price within
-$16.60 of the actual price (or about 13.5%) for 60% of the listings.
+On average, the full feature model predict listings within $14.8 of the actual price (or about 11.4%) for 70% of the listings while the production model is only able to predict listings within $16.60 of the actual price (or about 13.5%) for 60% of the listings.

 ## Feature importance with SHAP

-It is not enough to just create a regression model but to also interpret the machine learning model and derive insights on how the various features affect the prediction result of the model.
-This can be done using SHAP values which was first proposed by Lundberg and Lee as a unified approach to explain the output of any machine learning model.
+It is not enough to just create a regression model but to also interpret the machine learning model and derive insights on the impacts of the features on the model prediction.
+This can be done using SHAP values which was first proposed by [Lundberg and Lee](https://shap.readthedocs.io/en/latest/index.html) as a unified approach to explain the output of any machine learning model.

 The benefits of using SHAP values are that
-1) Global interpretability - It can be used to summarize the impact of each features on the prediction.
+1) Global interpretability - It can be used to summarize the impact of each features on the overall model.
 2) Local interpretability - It can be used to explain the prediction for a single observation as each observation gets its own SHAP values, allowing us to identify the features that contributed to the prediction.
 3) SHAP values can be calculated for any tree-based models